-Army students arrive 6 weeks prior to the consolidated portion of training to complete courses that will enhance their knowledge of basic medical sciences.
+Army students arrive 6 weeks prior to the consolidated (Army and Navy) portion of training to complete courses that will enhance their knowledge of basic medical sciences.
+Navy students are Hospital Corpsmen and have already received these courses in their training.